Spot Metering – A Beginner’s Guide on How to Use it

 As I mentioned earlier, I like to use the spot metering mode on my cameras often, so I make it easy to select this metering mode.
 On some brands, it’s easier than on others.
 Use your manual to help you find how to set the spot metering mode.

-Some cameras position the spot meter pint in the central part of the frame.
-On other cameras, it will follow the focal point that is active when you are using the autofocus mode.
-You’ll need to research this yourself.
-Because it is important to know where the small area is that you are taking a spot metering reading from when you don’t want a reading from the entire frame.
+Some cameras position the spot meter point in the central part of the frame.
+On other cameras, it will follow the active focal point when you are using autofocus mode.
+You’ll need to research this yourself because it is important to know where the small area is that you are taking a spot metering reading from when you don’t want a reading from the entire frame.

 dead flowers on black background for spot metering.